-Title of Each Class of Secur to be Registered ities Amount to be Registered (1)(3) Proposed Maximum Offering Price Per Share (1)(3) Proposed Maximum Aggregate Offering Price (4) Amount of Registration Fee Class A ordinary shares, par value US\$ per share (1)(2) Class B ordinary shares, par value US\$ per share (3)
+Title of Each Class of Securities to be Registered Amount to be Registered Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price (4) Amount of Registration Fee Class A ordinary shares, par value US\$0.001 per share (1) US\$23.925.23 US\$2.90 Class B ordinary shares, par value US\$0.001 per share (3) US\$8,112.22 US\$0.98

 - (1) American depositary shares, or ADSs, issuable upon deposit of Class A ordinary shares will be registered under a separate registration statement on Form F-6 with the Securities and Exchange Commission (Registration No. 333 ).
-Each ADS represents Class A ordinary share(s). - (2) Includes Class A ordinary shares, including those represented by ADSs and excluding those that will be distributed to Mr. Vincent Tianquan Mo and will be re-designated as Class B ordinary shares, that will be distributed by Fang Holdings Limited, or Fang, pursuant to a separation and distribution transaction to Fang equity holders.
+Each ADS represents one Class A ordinary share. - (2) Includes Class A ordinary shares, including those represented by ADSs and excluding those that will be distributed to Mr. Vincent Tianquan Mo and will be re-designated as Class B ordinary shares, that will be distributed by Fang Holdings Limited, or Fang, pursuant to a separation and distribution transaction to Fang equity holders.
 The foregoing Class A ordinary shares are not being registered for the purpose of sales outside the United States. - (3) Includes Class B ordinary shares that will be re-designated from Class A ordinary shares to be distributed to Mr. Vincent Tianquan Mo pursuant to a separation and distribution transaction.
-The foregoing Class B ordinary shares are not being registered for the purpose of sales outside the United States. - (4) Estimated solely for the purpose of determining the amount of the registration fee in accordance with Rule 457(f)(2) under the Securities Act of 1933, as amended.
+The foregoing Class B ordinary shares are not being registered for the purpose of sales outside the United States. - (4) Estimated solely for the purpose of determining the amount of the registration fee in accordance with Rule 457(f)(2) under the Securities Act of 1933, as amended, based on one-third of the par value of such securities as the registrant has an accumulated capital deficit.